128technology/blaster/README.md

 This software is provided as a 128T Community supported application and is not maintained by 128 Technology officially.
 Any issues can be reported through this github repository with no guarantee that a fix will be provided and no SLA for any fix timeframes.

+> **Current Release: v1.1, April 22, 2021
+>
+> Updates from v1.0:
+> * Improved memory usage when downloading ISOs
+> * Added button to search all conductors for assets matching hardware identifiers and automatically associate quickstarts
+> * Proxy server support
+> * Ability to disassociate a quickstart from a node after an association has been made
+> * Ability to define custom passwords for root and t128 user to override ISO defaults
+> * Update to handle new 128T Combined ISO format
+> * Self-documentation in web UI
+> * Update Manage nodes page to improve workflow of assigning quickstarts to nodes
+>
+> Note when upgrading from v1.0: A new table has been added to the database.
+If you wish to keep your current data and not recreate the DB from scratch, follow this procedure on the docker host after performing the upgrade procedure:
+> ```
+> cd blaster/instance
+> sqlite3 blaster.sqlite
+> CREATE TABLE passwords (
+>   username TEXT PRIMARY KEY,
+>   password_hash TEXT
+> );
+> .quit
+> ```

 ## Topology ##

 ![Blasting Architecture](./Blaster.png)